FMock/SDL-OpenGL-Projects/README.md

-C++ projects using SDL2 with OpenGL with a game engine development focus
+C++ projects using SDL2 and OpenGL with a game engine development focus